 Section 6.
 Severability.
-It is hereby declared to be the intention of the Board of Commissioners that each and every part, section and subsection of this Resolution shall be separate and severable from each and every other part, section and subsection herein, and that the Board of Commissioners intends to adopt each part, section and subsection separately and independently of any other part, section and subsection.
-In the event that any part, section or subsection of this Resolution is determined to be, or to have been, unlawful or unconstitutional, the remaining parts, sections and subsections shall remain in full force and effect, unless the Court making this finding determines that the valid portions, standing alone, are incomplete and incapable of being executed in accordance with the intent of the Resolution.
+It is hereby declared to be the intention of the Board of Commissioners that each and every part, section and subsection of this Resolution shall be separate and severable from each and every other part, section and subsection herein, and that the Board of Commissioners intends to adopt each part, section and subsection of this Resolution is determined to be, or to have been, unlawful or unconstitutional, the remaining parts, sections and subsections shall remain in full force and effect, unless the Court making this finding determines that the valid portions, standing alone, are incomplete and incapable of being executed in accordance with the intent of the Resolution.

 Section 7.
 Payment of Expenses.
 The Senior Vice President and Chief Financial Officer is hereby authorized and directed to pay or cause to be paid all costs, expenses and fees incurred in connection with or incidental to the Resolution.

 Section 8.
 Rights Under Resolution Limited: No rights shall be conferred by this resolution upon any person or entity other than the Agency's officers and employees.

 Section 9.
 No Personal Liability.
 No member of the Board of Commissioners, officer, employee or agent of the Agency shall have any personal liability for acts taken in accordance with this Resolution.

 Section 10.
 Governing Law.
 The laws of the States of Missouri and Illinois shall govern this Resolution.

 Section 11.
 Effective Date.
 This Resolution shall be in full force and effect from and after its passage by the Board of Commissioners.

-ADOPTED by the Board of Commissioners of The Bi-State Development Agency on this 24 th day of April, 2020.
+ADOPTED by the Board of Commissioners of The Bi-State Development Agency on this 24th day of April, 2020.

 In Witness Whereof, the undersigned has hereto subscribed her signature and caused the Seal of the Agency to be affixed.

-THE BI-STATE DEVELOPMENT AGENCY OF THE MISSOURI-ILLINOIS METROPOLITAN DISTRICT By Title SEAL ATTEST:
+THE BI-STATE DEVELOPMENT AGENCY OF THE MISSOURI-ILLINOIS METROPOLITAN DISTRICT